Extend the depth of your education degree

 Course structure of the Honours program

-The standalone Honours program is a one-year add-on to your existing undergraduate education degree.
-It requires the completion of the following Honours units.
-To receive the award of Honours, a candidate must successfully complete the units of study below, including the thesis units, which require the following development of an Honours thesis of 18,000 words.
+This program is a one-year add-on to your existing undergraduate education degree.
+To complete this program and receive the award of Honours you must successfully complete the units of study below, including the thesis units, which requires the development of an Honours thesis of 18,000 words.

 - Critical Literature Review 1

-A supervisor from SEAE or TeachLab will work with students in conceptualising and developing the Honours thesis in both courses as well as providing advice and guidance in other issues related to the Honours program.
+A supervisor will work with students in conceptualising and developing the Honours thesis in both courses as well as providing advice and guidance in other issues related to the Honours program.
 Students should maintain regular contact with their supervisor to ensure that work on the thesis component is completed at a consistent pace throughout the program.

 Frequently asked questions